NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

-Figure~\ref{fig:leveque-results} shows reconstruction results from procedurally animated SDFs called LeVeque's Test~\cite{leveque1996test}, and Figure~\ref{fig:temporal-results} shows simulation examples, Smoke Plume from EmberGen VDB Dataset~\cite{embergendataset} and Ship Breach from our in-house SPH simulation~\cite{ihmsen2013implicit,kim2017fluid}.
+Figure~\ref{fig:leveque-results} shows reconstruction results from procedurally \kenmr{advected} SDFs called LeVeque's Test~\cite{leveque1996test}.
+Figure~\ref{fig:temporal-results} and \ref{fig:tornado-results} shows simulation examples, Smoke Plume, Dust Impact, and Tornado from EmberGen VDB Dataset~\cite{embergendataset} and Ship Breach from the output of a high-resolution particle-based fluid solver.
 Table~\ref{tab:temporal-results} shows min, max, and mean values per column to illustrate variance of the temporal data.

 While most of the compression ratios for the SDF volumes are in the range from 20 to 60, the Crawler model is an outlier in the sense that it only has a compression ratio of \textbf{13.3}.
 This particular SDF model is uniquely challenging because it contains some exceptionally thin geometric features as well as large flat surfaces.
-This amounts to both high- and low-frequency details, which is challenging to capture with a band-limited neural network.
+This amounts to both high- and low-frequency details, which are challenging to capture with a band-limited neural network.
 Consequently, this Crawler model requires a wider network with a higher capacity than most of the other SDF models, which in turn accounts for its lower relative compression radio.